-The handset is battery operated.
-Each SAR measurement was taken with a fully charged battery.
+This WLL Phone is operated by adaptor.
+The internal battery is for back up purpose only.
+So each SAR measurement was taken with a adapter.
 In order to verify that the device was tested at full power, conducted output power measurements were performed before and after each SAR measurement to confirm the output power.
 If a conducted power deviation of more than 5% occurred, the test was repeated.